Chinese steel futures fall on subdued economic data - Up News Info

 Article content

-BEIJING — Chinese steel futures declined on Monday, with rebar leading the declines after falling to a more than 10-day low, as slower-than-expected growth in industrial output and cooling construction activities in the country weighed on prices.
+BEIJING — Chinese steel futures declined on Monday, with rebar leading the declines after falling to an over 10-day low, as slower-than-expected growth in industrial output and cooling construction activities in the country weighed on prices.

-China’s industrial production rose 6.4% in July from the same month a year earlier, data from the National Bureau of Statistics showed, failing market expectation of 7.8% growth and slowed from a jump of 8.3% in June.
+China’s industrial production rose 6.4% in July from the same month a year earlier, data from the National Bureau of Statistics showed, missing market expectations of 7.8% growth and slowing from an 8.3% surge in June.

-The country’s property investment also grew at a slower pace in January-July from the first half of the year, while new construction starts dipped 0.9% in the first seven months of 2021 from the same slot a year earlier, according to official data.
+The country’s property investment also grew at a slower pace in January-July compared with the first six months of the year, while new construction starts dipped 0.9% in the first seven months of 2021 from a year earlier, according to official data.

 Article content